mkgreen/my-portfolio/data science projects.md

 **Skills used:** Python, Pandas, SKlearn, Matplotlib

-**Project Objective:** Identification of the type of Breast Cancer for quicker diagnosis.
-This assists professionals in the medical field to take appropiate measures to accurately diagnose, treat and save lives.
+**Project Objective:** The aim of this project is to identify the specific type of Breast Cancer in order to facilitate faster diagnosis.
+This valuable information will greatly assist medical professionals in effectively and accurately diagnosing the condition, thus enabling them to promptly administer appropriate treatments and ultimately save lives.

 **Quantifiable result:** Types of tumors were successfully classified with [**96%** accuracy by using K-means algorithm](https://github.com/mkgreen/Breast-Cancer-Classification/blob/main/Breast_cancer_classification_algorithm.ipynb).